1. There are likely to be two main types of expert report in prosecution proceedings:

 25. Courts have taken account of official publications in a number of reported cases 8 and an employer is under a duty to keep abreast of developing knowledge 9.
 Some material may be illustrative and some may set standards either for analysis or safety.

-26. The expert should exhibit to the report any material to which s/he refers, or the relevant extract from it, and s/he should have the whole document or publication available in court.
+26. The expert should exhibit to the report any material to which they refer, or the relevant extract from it, and they should have the whole document or publication available in court.

 27. Some documents may be produced without being exhibited to the report (for example, approved codes of practice 10) but in some cases it may be necessary for the expert to explain its significance .
 Regulations may also require explanation.